Modifying Your Mustang's Suspension For Performance & Comfort

 There are many reasons to upgrade.
-Some people would like their car to be a drag king.
+Some people would like their Mustang to be a drag king.
 Others, an auto-cross master (track racing).
-The majority just want an improved ride over the stock components.
+Many Mustang enthusiasts just want an improved ride over the stock components.
 All of these situations are entirely feasible and use different suspension components to attain the desired result.
-To get the ball rolling, we'll start with over viewing a basic suspension upgrade to restore ride quality to your Pony.
+To get the ball rolling, we'll start with over viewing a basic suspension upgrade to restore ride quality to your Mustang.
 From there we can motor on to more complicated and performance-enhancing applications.

 The world of struts has come a long way since the implementation of those barbaric struts installed back in the 80’s.
 Offerings from Bilstein, Lakewood, Tokico and KYB are widely popular replacement struts and range from an economical basic strut to an all-out road warrior piece.
 These aftermarket companies produce high quality struts for every type of application.

 All of the aforementioned struts range in price from a mild $60/piece to a moderate $140/piece, offering varying levels of performance in parallel with price.
-The next set of struts are nearly double the price of the costliest listed above.
-However, these struts are considered to be king amongst Mustang modifiers.
-Let us introduce (his royal majesty)…
+The next set of struts can cost as much as those listed above.
+However, these struts are considered to be a popular option amongst Mustang modifiers.

 When buying and installing new struts it is strongly recommended to replace the mounting hardware as well.
 MOOG provides a quality front strut assembly mounting kit with all the necessary components to get the job done right.